zakmoCA/Book-Exchange-API/README.md

 Launch the directory in your code editor.

-Once there open a new terminal window and connect to the PostgreSQL database like so:
+Once there open a new terminal window and connect to the PostgreSQL database like so.

     psql postgres

-Create the database:
+Create the database.

     CREATE DATABASE books_exchange;

-Connect to database:
+Connect to database.

     \c books_exchange;

-Create admin account:
+Create admin account.

     CREATE USER books_exchange_dev WITH PASSWORD 'blimeyharry';

-Grant privileges:
+Grant privileges.

     GRANT ALL PRIVILEGES ON DATABASE books_exchange to books_exchange_dev;

 Next we will create a virtual environment.
-Open a new terminal window and enter the following:
+Open a new terminal window and enter the following.

     python3 -m venv venv
     source venv/bin/activate

-Next we will install our dependencies:
+Next we will install our dependencies.

     python3 -m pip install -r requirements.txt

+Now we will create and seed the database.

+    flask db create
+    flask db seed

+Now run the Flask app.

+    flask run

 ## **R1	Identification of the problem you are trying to solve by building this particular app.**